-In general, U.S. copyright lasts for the life of the author plus seventy years after the author's death at which point the work becomes part of the public domain.
-Works can also enter the public domain if they are factual (charts or calendars), they are published before a certain date, or the creator has assigned their work to the public domain.
+In general, U.S. copyright for anything created in 1978 or later lasts for the life of the author plus seventy years after the author's death; at which point the work becomes part of the public domain.
+Works are also in the public domain if they were created in 1927 or earlier Any copyrightable work developed between 1928 and 1977 is subject to an individual assessment on whether it is in the public domain.
 When something is in the public domain, the work is owned by the public and organizations do not need to seek permission to use it.
 There are many places online to find books, images, audio, and videos in the public domain, including:

-- Project Gutenberg: 60,000+ eBooks that can be downloaded - Metropolitan Museum of Art: includes more than 400,000 images from The Met collection. - Smithsonian Institution Public Domain Images: a collection of 3,000+ images housed on Flickr. - Prelinger Archives: thousands of public domain films (advertising, educational, industrial, and amateur).
+- Project Gutenberg: 60,000+ eBooks that can be downloaded - Metropolitan Museum of Art: includes more than 400,000 images from The Met collection.

+- Smithsonian Institution Public Domain Images: a collection of 3,000+ images housed on Flickr. - Prelinger Archives: thousands of public domain films (advertising, educational, industrial, and amateur).

 A creator can also place a Creative Commons license on their work.
-Creative Commons licenses are free copyright licenses that creators can use to indicate how they'd like their work to be used.
+Creative Commons licenses are free copyright licenses that creators can use to indicate how they would like their work to be used.
 Creators can choose from a set of six licenses with varying permissions and restrictions.
 You can find Creative Commons-licensed content at search.creativecommons.org.
-You can utilize a Google Advanced Search to filter by usage rights.
+You can also utilize a Google Advanced Search to filter by usage rights.
 Learn more about the different Creative Commons Licenses here.